+The History of Marsascala is an intersting one.
 At the beginning of the 17th century, the only inhabitants in Marsascala were fishermen and local farmers who may well have cut out the various salt pans in the area.
 This soon became an important industry for the area.

 Fawwara (overflow), in Marsascala, was an important fresh water spring.
 Water still oozes through the rocks after heavy rain.

 In the 17th century, many ships stopped here to embark water, as no ship leaving Grand Harbour was allowed to take water aboard, to save all available water in the event of a siege on Valletta.

 Marsascala was well situated as the closest port of call to embark water before leaving Malta.
 It was the importance of this spring that made Marsascala popular with many corsairs, and the fine harbour was well known to Muslim Pirates.

 Less than fifty years after the Great Siege, Malta braced itself when a Turkish fleet appeared on the horizon.
 St. Elmo’s watchmen scoured the seas and soon recognised this was not a large enough force to mount a siege but enough to ravage the south of the Island.

 The enemy sailed towards Marsaxlokk and as they approached the bay, the newly built tower of St Lucian quickly opened fire on the enemy, forcing a hasty retreat towards the undefended bays of Marsascala and St. Thomas.

 St. Thomas Tower at Jerma had not yet been built, so the safe ports of Marsascala were ideal for an unopposed landing.
 Within an hour the fleet put many armed men on the ground with the intention to pillage.
 The Ottoman soldiers marched inland plundering churches and buildings in Zabbar and Zejtun.